skiptomyliu/CTF/README.md

 I have not yet figured out what the password is, however I have been able to circumvent the need for an actual password to obtain the flag.

-Tools used:  readelf, strings, objdump, gdb
+Tools used:  64-bit linux host (kali/ubuntu) with readelf, strings, objdump, gdb

 Obtaining file type: